Parthasarathy Sharma. Photo courtesy: H Natarajan.

-The next Test at Eden Gardens did not go well for India either: they lost Gavaskar after four balls, and after a 52-minute struggle for nine Parthasarathy fell to Lever as well.
+The next Test at Eden Gardens did not go well for India either: they lost Gavaskar after 4 balls, and after a 52-minute struggle for 9 Parthasarathy fell to Lever as well.
 He decided to counterattack in the second innings, but fell to Bob Willis for a 32-ball 20.
-India lost by ten wickets, and Parthasarathy never played another Test.
+India lost by 10 wickets, and Parthasarathy never played another Test.

 Back to domestic cricket

 Despite his failure at the highest level, Parthasarathy kept delivering in domestic cricket.
-Playing for Rest of India against Bombay in 1977-78, he scored 206 – then the highest score in an Irani Trophy match, going past Viswanath’s record of 200 not out (the record is currently held by Murali Vijay with 266).
-Two matches later he single-handedly defeated South Zone at Nagpur with 103 and 31, and figures of three for nine and five for 85.
+Playing for Rest of India against Bombay in 1977-78, he scored 206 — then the highest score in an Irani Trophy match, going past Viswanath’s record of 200 not out (the record is currently held by Murali Vijay with 266).
+Two matches later he single-handedly defeated South Zone at Nagpur with 103 and 31, and figures of 3 for 9 and 5 for 85.

-Parthasarathy kept delivering against the touring sides as well: 39, 58 not out, and three for 40 against West Indians at Bombay; 96 against Australians at Nagpur; and 70 against Pakistanis at Jaipur.
-He followed it up with 127 against Uttar Pradesh at Agra and claimed his only ten-for – five for 69 and five for 47 against Railways at Delhi.
+Parthasarathy kept delivering against the touring sides as well: 39, 58*, and 3 for 40 against West Indians at Bombay; 96 against Australians at Nagpur; and 70 against Pakistanis at Jaipur.
+He followed it up with 127 against Uttar Pradesh at Agra and claimed his only ten-for — 5 for 69 and 5 for 47 against Railways at Delhi.

 In 1979-80, he scored three consecutive hundreds in Ranji Trophy, and two matches later managed 111 and 87 against South Zone at Kanpur.
 However, his form coincided with the rise of the likes of Vengsarkar, Chetan Chauhan, and Yashpal Sharma, and with Gavaskar and Vengsarkar still going strong, it was impossible for him to make a comeback.